Anger builds in Black community over Trump’s claims of voter fraud in big cities

 “The president kept talking about Black voices mattering when he attempted to make inroads with the African American community,” said Cavalier Johnson, president of the Milwaukee Common Council.
 “Then he loses the election, and turns right around and targets the same communities that these Black folks came from.”

 Johnson, who is Black, reflected deepening outrage over the president’s push for a recount in the predominantly Black county, which some characterized as an attempt to disenfranchise Black voters in a desperate and chaotic bid to stay in power.
-Though Trump courted Black voters — and improved his showing over 2016 — he and his allies are now trying to deny President-elect Joe Biden’s victory in key battleground states by targeting ballots cast in heavily Black cities like Philadelphia, Detroit, Atlanta and Milwaukee, arguing that these Democratic strongholds are hotbeds of fraud.
+Though Trump courted Black voters — and improved his showing over 2016 — he and his allies are now trying to deny President-elect Joe Biden’s victory in key battleground states by targeting ballots cast in heavily Black cities such as Philadelphia, Detroit, Atlanta and Milwaukee, arguing that these Democratic strongholds are hotbeds of fraud.

 In Michigan, where Biden won by more than 150,000 votes, one of two Republicans on the four-member Wayne County election board offered to certify ballots from every community in the county except Detroit.
 The board ultimately certified the vote, but a state-level certification decision set for Monday remains uncertain.